 CFI Ratings allow you to teach others to fly.
-The instrument rating allows you greater flexibility when dealing with weather and the commercial rating allows you to get paid to fly!
-It may also reduce your insurance rates.
+The instrument rating allows you greater flexibility when dealing with the weather and the commercial rating allows you to get paid to fly!
+It may also reduce your insurance prices.

 When your flight review is scheduled, please study and be prepared to discuss:

 - Please plan a cross-country flight of your choice to a destination 50 miles away

 Please prepare a weight and balance for your aircraft to include:

 - A full load of fuel (long range tanks on an N model 172, regular tanks on a 152)